Close an AWS account - AWS Account Management

 • You will receive an email confirming the account closure to the root user’s email address.
 If you don’t receive this email within a few hours, see Troubleshooting issues with AWS account closure.

-• Any member account that you close will display a SUSPENDED label next to its account name in the AWS Organizations console.
+• Any member account that you close will display a SUSPENDED label next to its account name in the AWS Organizations console for up to 90 days after the original closure date.
+After 90 days, the member account will no longer be displayed in the AWS Organizations console.

 • If you have granted permissions to access services in your AWS account to other accounts, any access requests made from those accounts should fail after account closure.
 If you reopen your AWS account, other AWS accounts can again access your account's AWS services and resources if you granted the necessary permissions to them.